-A taper tantrum is a sharp market reaction to the expectation that a central bank will slow asset purchases or withdraw liquidity support.
-The term usually refers to the 2013 selloff that followed signals the US Federal Reserve could taper quantitative easing, leading to higher yields and a fast repricing of risk.
+A taper tantrum is a sharp market repricing triggered by expectations that a central bank will slow asset purchases or withdraw liquidity support faster than previously assumed.
+It is a policy-expectation shock that typically appears through higher yields, weaker risk appetite, and broader repricing across rate-sensitive assets.
+The term is most closely associated with the 2013 selloff that followed signals the US Federal Reserve could taper quantitative easing, but the underlying pattern is broader: markets can react violently when expected policy support starts to fade.

 Meaning in Context

 In market language, a taper tantrum describes a sudden adjustment in bonds, currencies, and risk assets after policy expectations shift.
-It is closely linked to tighter financial conditions because higher yields and wider risk premiums can reduce liquidity support and valuation stability.
+It is closely linked to tighter financial conditions because higher yields, wider spreads, and weaker risk sentiment can reduce liquidity support and valuation stability at the same time.

 Why Taper Tantrum Matters